Bizarre Public Sex: Car Owner Discovers A Perverted Trio On His Vehicle

 The pair’s bizarre lovemaking was going on just several yards away from a main street, where unsuspecting men, women, and children passed by.
 For the most part, the passersby, while morbidly fascinated by the public sex, were too horrified to actually stop and watch.
 Not that it would have been very appealing, it appears, as the few stills of the incident captured by CCTV do not make the couple look like models or anything of the sort.

 Regardless of whether any people from the main street stopped to view the public fornication, they did not dare approach.
-There was one exception, though: a man who, unphased by the bizarre public sex, walked up and stood beside the thrusting couple.
+There was one exception, though.
+A man who, unphased by the bizarre public sex, walked up and stood beside the thrusting couple.

 Shocking moment couple have sex on car near an Asda in broad daylight https://t.co/ZIFDSnFgNL pic.twitter.com/r5GWF3xeEF